rekindle-blog/rekindle-blog.github.io/_posts/2025-11-05-doodle-eschatology.md

 tags:
   - Doodle
   - Eschatology
+  - New Testament
+  - 1 Thessalonians
+  - 2 Thessalonians
+  - Revelation
   - ""
 ---
 Having recently come up on three occasions while lecturing, I feel fairly comfortable to say that the Lord has laid the matter of eschatology on my heart—or, at the very least, my lips.
 For as long as I can remember I’ve had little to no interest in conversations about eschatology.
 That might have something to do with me being converted in a Baptist church, where I heard about premillennialism and the tribulation much more than I cared to or remotely understood.
 But I’ll resist blaming the Baptists, today.
 Throughout my theological training I read the bare minimum when it came to eschatology and since then I’ve made sparing recourse to the doctrine, both in my personal [reading](https://rekindle.co.za/content/doodle-hellenism-ethics-and-old-testament-eschatology/) and [writing](https://rekindle.co.za/content/2021-02-23-sabbath-hebrews-4-9)—my [Masters dissertation](https://rekindle.co.za/content/2022-05-26-hebrews-warning-passages) dealt with a fair deal of Hebrews’ eschatology, but I won’t bore you with that.
 Only, eschatology isn’t unimportant.